bmcage/odes/README.md

 [![Supported implementations](https://img.shields.io/pypi/implementation/scikits.odes.svg)](https://pypi.python.org/pypi/scikits.odes/)
 [![PyPI](https://img.shields.io/pypi/status/scikits.odes.svg)](https://pypi.python.org/pypi/scikits.odes/)

-This is a scikit offering some extra ode/dae solvers, so they can mature outside of scipy.
+ODES is a scikit offering extra ode/dae solvers, as an extension to what is available in scipy.
 The main solvers to use are the *Sundials* solvers.

 # General info

 * You need scipy,
 * Tested with python 2.7 and 3.3-3.5
 * Available solvers:
     * BDF linear multistep method  for stiff problems.
 This is done or via *cvode*, which is an improvement on the ode (vode/dvode) solver in scipy.integrate, or for DAE systems via *ida*.
 Both are part of the sundials package.
-Use it to have modern features
+Use it to have modern features: root (event) finding, error control, (Krylov-)preconditioning, and more
     * Adams-Moulton linear multistep method for nonstiff problems.
 This is done also via *cvode* or *ida* (option lmm_type='ADAMS')
     * Explicit Runge-Kutta method of order (4)5 with stepsize control.
 This is done via *dopri5* from scipy.integrate.
     * Explicit Runge-Kutta method of order 8(5,3) with stepsize control.
 This is done via *dop853* from scipy.integrate.